logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README_feature_store.md

 featureViewVersion | number(int)      |
 entries            | `array<objects>` | Each items is a map of serving key as key and value of serving key as value.
 Serving key of feature view. passedFeatures     | `array<objects>` | Optional.
 Each items is a map of feature name as key and feature value as value.
 This overwrites feature values in the response.
 If provided, its size and order has to be equal to the size of entries.
 Item can be null. metadataOptions    | objects          | Optional.
 Map of metadataoption as key and boolean as value.
 Default metadata option is false.
-Metadata is returned on request.<br>
+Metadata is returned on request.
+Metadata options available: 1\. featureName 2\. featureType

-metadata options available:<br>
-1\. featureName<br>
-2\. featureType

-### response
+### Response

 ```
 {